MoTrPAC/motrpac-frontend/README.md

   - Makes call to backend for a list of uploads (size depending maxRows variable) on a given page.
 Expects backend to give total count of uploads fitting filters and the uploads for a specific page. (e.g on page 2, with 10 rows per page, expects items 11-20  from backend and a count of all  rows that fit current filters)
   - Changing filters should also call backend

+#### Samir's Flow for Creating Custom Font Icons
+  1. Create a 200px by 200px artboard in Adobe Illustrator
+  2. Draw Icon and export artboard as SVG (make sure only one color -- white counts as a color but transparent does not)
+  3. Upload all icons to [IcoMoon](https://icomoon.io/app/#/select) 4.
+Download and unzip resultant zipped file
+  5. Copy contents of the fonts folder (icomoon.eot, icomoon.woff, icomoon.svg, icomoon.tff) and place  them in the src/assets/fonts folder overwriting  the previous file.

+  - Make sure you upload ALL custom icons to icomoon so that previously created icons are still accessible

 ---